Scrubs

-Gone are the days of friendships starting by walking up to a group playing basketball in the quadrangle and asking them to ‘pass it to me’.
-As adults, lads are already in cliques and established friendship groups are harder than ever to penetrate.
-Add to that the fact that more and more people are jetting overseas thanks to the open borders post-COVID, and you’d be forgiven for thinking the number of close friends you have access to as an adult is dwindling.
+Gone are the days of starting friendships by walking up to a group playing basketball in the quadrangle and asking them to ‘pass it to me’.
+As adults, lads are already in cliques, and established friendship groups are harder than ever to penetrate.
+Add to that the fact that more and more people are working from home, and you’d be forgiven for thinking the number of close friends you have access to as an adult is dwindling.
+It’s no wonder that people 1 in 4 Australians report loneliness and 1 in 2 feel more lonely since the pandemic.
 The good news?
 It’s easy to make friends as an adult if you’re willing to get a little vulnerable and awkward.
 Here’s how:

 Ask Yourself What You Want in a Friendship

 Friendships come in all different shapes and sizes, so an important first step to finding friends is to understand what that means to you.
 Do you want some mates who are geographically close to you so you can call them up for a beer at the local pub?
-Or are you after a deeper friendship with a current friend who’s moved interstate and that you miss?
-Are you free to give your new friends time only on weekends, or can you swing some mid-morning coffees with office mates (but not shop talk)?
-Defining what you want in a friendship will help make the next steps easier.
+Or do you want to deepen your relationship with a current friend or reconnect with a friend who’s moved interstate?
+Are you free only on weekends, or can you swing some mid-morning coffees with office mates (but not shop talk)?
+Defining what you want in a friendship and how much time you want to devote will help make the next steps easier.

 Know That Friendships Look Different Now

-Reminiscing to high school friendships is often a good time, however as we age these friendships transform.
-People move away for work or to be with their families, priorities shift from weekend cricket to family and work commitments… That doesn’t mean those friendships are over, though.
-If it’s a deeper connection with your school mates that you’re after, consider reaching out to them and seeing if you can reignite the ol’ friendship flame – even if it’s just over text.
-Sometimes connection with those we knew before can look different, but it’s just as valuable.
+Reminiscing about high school friendships may bring up memories of having a care-free time when your social life was your number one priority.
+But our priorities change over time which means so do our friendships.
+For instance, people move away for work or to be with their families and priorities can shift from weekend cricket to family and work commitments… That doesn’t mean those friendships are over, though.
+If it’s a deeper connection with your old school mates that you’re after, consider reaching out to them and seeing if you can reignite the ol’ friendship flame – even if it’s just over text.
+Sometimes our connection with those we knew before can look different, but it’s just as valuable.

 Keep Searching; Your Mental Health Will Thank You

 Male friendships are only now receiving the kudos they deserve for benefitting the mental health of those involved.
 Belonging sits in the middle of Maslow’s Hierarchy of Needs, right above safety – and friendship affords us both.
+Clinical psychologist, Dr. Lillian Nejad agrees on the importance of our friendships, “It’s our close, personal bonds with people that is the number one building block for resilience and our positive relationships can even prevent physical and cognitive decline.”
 Positive friendships and connection can help us through relationship or career breakdowns, stem loneliness and feelings of isolation, and positively impact our mental health.
-If you’re having trouble making friends, try out the steps below and then consider seeing a therapist to see if they can support you in this temporary ‘stuck’.
+If you’re having trouble making friends, try out the steps below and then consider seeing a therapist to see if they can support you in this temporary ‘stuckness’.

 Get Vulnerable

-Your sense of connection is directly congruent with how deep your relationship is, be that a friendship or romantic relationship.
-There are two ways to deepen your relationships – via being vulnerable, and by spending time together.
+Your sense of connection is directly congruent with how deep your relationship is, in a friendship or a romantic relationship.
+Two ways to deepen your relationships are by being more open and vulnerable and by spending quality time together.

-Deep relationships are built on trust and conversation.
-Instead of powering through any personal ‘stucks’ you may have, consider asking your mates their opinion on them, and talk to your friends about being hurt or scared about changes in your life.
-Overcoming the taboo of ‘men can’t be vulnerable’ is the best way to transition your work and gym acquaintances into true mates.
+Close relationships are built on trust and genuine communication.
+Instead of powering through any personal challenges you have, consider opening up to your friends and sharing your hurt, disappointment or fears.
+Transform your superficial conversations into deep and meaningfuls to that the time you are spending together is ‘quality’, not just quantity.
+Overcoming the taboo of ‘men don’t share feelings’ is the best way to transition your work and gym acquaintances into true mates.

 Leave the House, But Not the ‘Net

-Just like when dating, you’ll see the most success from your friendship search if you leave the house and go where the people are.
-Gyms, churches, clubs, sports games and more are all great places where people who have similar interests to you routinely gather.
-Have a look at what’s on in your area or closest city and be confident to go it alone – you’ll find someone willing to connect over a drink or a common topic of conversation.
+Just like when you’re dating, in person is best when you’re seeking a real connection.
+Leave the house and go where the people are.
+Gyms, churches, clubs, sports matches, classes are all great places where people who have similar interests to you routinely gather.
+Have a look at what’s on in your area and be confident to go it alone – you already have a something in common so making conversation will be much easier.

 Invest in Your Interests